powmedia/pow-mongodb-fixtures/README.md

 * collectionName - name of collection
 * document - the document which is to be inserted
 * callback - function with signature (err, modifiedDocument).
-This should get called with the resulting document.
+This should be called with the modified document.

 Modifiers are chained in the order in which they're added.
 For example: